Skip to main content

 [iii] Notes to Chapter 9

 The Babylonian flood myth dates back to a Sumerian original.
 It features Ziusudra, the Sumerian prototype of the biblical Noah.
 He appears as a pious and god-fearing king, guided in all his deeds by instructions received from the gods through dreams and divinations.
-Ziusudra is commanded to build a giant boat and thus escape destruction.
+Ziusudra was commanded to build a giant boat and thus escape destruction.
 The flood raged for seven days and seven nights.
 On the eighth day, the sun god Utu reappeared, shedding his precious light over the earth.
-Ziusudra prostrated himself before him and sacrificed an ox and a sheep to him (1981KramerS:149-152).
+Ziusudra prostrated himself before him and sacrificed an ox and a sheep to him (1981KramerS:149–152).

 (The conclusion compiled by the AI agent, with our minor changes)